Last updated: July 28, 2020

 Plastic pollution is one of the greatest threats to ocean health worldwide.
 With skyrocketing plastic production, low levels of recycling, and poor waste management, between 4 and 12 million metric tons of plastic enter the ocean each year—enough to cover every foot of coastline on the planet!
-And that amount is expected to more than double in the next 10 years.
+And that amount is projected to triple in the next 20 years.
 Let that sink in for a moment.

 In the ocean, plastic pollution impacts sea turtles, whales, seabirds, fish, coral reefs, and countless other marine species and habitats.
 In fact, scientists estimate that more than half of the world’s sea turtles and nearly every seabird on Earth have eaten plastic in their lifetimes.
 Plastic pollution also mars otherwise beautiful beaches, coastlines, and snorkel and dive sites worldwide, even in remote areas such as Midway Atoll.

 One of the reasons that plastic pollution is such a problem is that it doesn’t go away: “plastics are forever.”
 Instead, plastic debris simply breaks down into ever-smaller particles, known as microplastics, whose environmental impacts are still being determined.

 Everyone can do something to reduce the amount of plastic that enters the ocean, and millions of people worldwide are already taking action to reduce their plastic use.
-Here are seven ways you can make a difference.
+Here are seven ways you can make a difference, starting today.

 1. Reduce Your Use of Single-Use Plastics

 Wherever you live, the easiest and most direct way that you can get started is by reducing your own use of single-use plastics.
 Single-use plastics include plastic bags, water bottles, straws, cups, utensils, dry cleaning bags, take-out containers, and any other plastic items that are used once and then discarded.

 The best way to do this is by a) refusing any single-use plastics that you do not need (e.g. straws, plastic bags, takeout utensils, takeout containers), and b) purchasing, and carrying with you, reusable versions of those products, including reusable grocery bags, produce bags, bottles, utensils, coffee cups, and dry cleaning garment bags.
 And when you refuse single-use plastic items, help businesses by letting them know that you would like them to offer alternatives.